Helperbird/website/src/pages/help/how-to-use-my-subscription-key.md

 Follow these steps to enter your Helperbird subscription key and activate your Pro features.

 ### Steps to Enter Subscription Key

-1. **Open Helperbird**: Click the Helperbird icon in your browser's top right corner.
+**Step 1**: Open Helperbird: Click the Helperbird icon in your browser's top right corner.

-2. **View Extension**: The Helperbird extension will open, displaying quick actions and other features.
+**Step 2**: View Extension: The Helperbird extension will open, displaying quick actions and other features.

-3. **Access Settings**: Click the settings cog in the top right corner of the extension.
+**Step 3**: Access Settings: Click the settings cog in the top right corner of the extension.

-4. **Drop Down Menu**: A menu will appear.
+**Step 4**: Drop Down Menu: A menu will appear.

-5. **Initiate Login**: Click the login button.
+**Step 5**: Initiate Login: Click the login button.

-6. **New Tab Opens**: A new tab for login will open.
+**Step 6**: New Tab Opens: A new tab for login will open.

-7. **Go to Subscription Section**: Scroll to the subscription section.
+**Step 7**: Go to Subscription Section: Scroll to the subscription section.

-8. **Enter Key**: Input your subscription key.
+**Step 8**: Enter Key: Input your subscription key.

-9. **Save Key**: Click the save button.
+**Step 9**: Save Key: Click the save button.

-10. **Subscription Confirmation**: If a valid subscription is found, you'll see confetti and a confirmation message.
+**Step 10**: Subscription Confirmation: If a valid subscription is found, you'll see confetti and a confirmation message.

-11. **No Subscription Alert**: If no subscription is detected, a message will inform you.
+**Step 11**: No Subscription Alert: If no subscription is detected, a message will inform you.

-12. **Alternative Login Option**: You can also log in using your email.
+**Step 12**: Alternative Login Option: You can also log in using your email.
 Refer to the email login guide for more details.

 ## Need More Help?